Aashish2109/Unit-Converter/README.md

 10) For Weight

-For Conversion From Kilogram to Grams the user will enter the record into the Kilogram input will get the desired result and vice-versa.
+For Conversion From Kilogram to Grams the user will enter the record into the Kilogram input and will get the desired result and vice-versa.

 The interface is like this